sharmaram25/Note-Craft-App/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is open source and available for use as per your descretion.

 ## 👨‍💻 Author